About the Book

 Suffering is real.
 But so is hope.

-Sarah and I have walked through, and are walking in, difficult times.
-So these thirty biblical reflections are full of realism about the hurts of life—yet overwhelmingly full of hope about the God who gives life.
+Kristen and Sarah have walked through, and are walking in, difficult times.
+So these thirty biblical reflections are full of realism about the hurts of life, yet overwhelmingly full of hope about the God who gives life.

 I had not finished reading the introduction to this book before I was making a mental list of friends that I knew would find it a balm to their weary hearts.
-Kristen and Sarah minister to fellow travelers on the road of suffering, out of the resources they have received on their journey, from the God of all comfort, grace, and hope.—Nancy DeMoss Wolgemuth, author; host/teacher of Revive Our Hearts
+Kristen and Sarah minister to fellow travelers on the road of suffering, out of the resources they have received on their own journey, from the God of all comfort, grace, and hope.Nancy Wolgemuth Author, host/teacher of Revive Our Hearts

+This is a wonderful, vulnerable and honest book, and I highly recommend it to anyone who needs the good news of Jesus in a difficult time.
 Kristen and Sarah have suffered immensely, but both of them know that our only hope is found in Jesus.
-In this wonderful book, they have labored to encourage our souls with the gospel, give us space to grieve our loss, and turn to the only source of real hope.—Dave Furman, Senior Pastor of Redeemer Church of Dubai; author of Being There: How to Love Those Who are Hurting.
+In Hope When It Hurts, they have labored to encourage our souls with the gospel, give us space to grieve our loss, and turn to the only source of real hope.
+I’m praying God uses this book in extraordinary ways!Dave Furman Senior Pastor of Redeemer Church of Dubai; author of Being There: How to Love Those Who are Hurting

 Kristen and Sarah have let us in to listen to their meditations in the midst of pain and limitation.
 They’ve opened up their hearts, their stories, and their Word-filled words.
 From our various contexts, we will all learn as we listen.
-I’m grateful for this book’s faithful call to lift up our eyes to a God of mercy who loves and saves.—Kathleen Nielson, Former Director of Women’s Initiatives, The Gospel Coalition
+I’m grateful for this book’s faithful call to lift up our eyes to a God of mercy who loves and saves.Kathleen Nielson Director of Women's Initiatives, The Gospel Coalition

 Kristen and Sarah speak with fresh voices formed by their love of Scripture and their experience of walking with God through suffering.
-The faith and courage I’ve seen in them will overflow on you as you read this soothing and insightful book, giving you strength to stay the course even when you are tired of the battle.—Colin Smith, Senior Pastor, The Orchard; President, Unlocking the Bible
+The faith and courage I’ve seen in them will overflow on you as you read this soothing and insightful book, giving you strength to stay the course even when you are tired of the battle.Colin Smith Senior Pastor, The Orchard Church, IL; President, Unlocking the Bible